 Yamuna River in DelhiThe Yamuna river is the largest tributary of the Ganga river.
 The stretch of the river from its origin to Okhla in Delhi is called “Upper Yamuna”.
 It covers parts of Delhi, Uttar Pradesh, Himachal Pradesh, Uttaranchal, Haryana, Rajasthan and Madhya Pradesh.

 Yamuna in MythologyThe Yamuna is highly adored in Hinduism and is worshipped as goddess Yamuna.
 According to Hindu mythology Yamuna is the daughter of Surya, the Sun God and sister of the God of Death, Yama, hence it is also known as Yami.
-The river is also connected with stories relating to lord Krishna.
-It is said that Lord Krishna was taken across the Yamuna on the night of his birth by Vasudeva.

 According to the myth, on the night of God Krishna's birth when Vasudeva carried the new born into a basket and fled the city, he had to cross the mighty river Yamuna, which amazingly changed its coarse for the man and the baby to cross.
-And just because of this, bathing in the sacred water of the Yamuna river frees one from the sufferings of death.
+Just because of this, bathing in the sacred water of the Yamuna river frees one from the sufferings of death.

 Geography of Yamuna and it's TributariesYamuna river has an elevation of about 3,293 metres located at the geographical coordinates of 31o01'0.12oN 78o27'0oE.
 The catchment area of the river is full with semi alpine, alpine, sub-tropical and temperate vegetation.
-Large areas are under forest cover and it supports extensive animal life like the Asiatic Elephants.
-The main forests found are Khair, sal, and sissoo trees and Chir Pine forests.

 The important tributaries of the Yamuna are Tons, Sharda, Hindon, Gir, Kunta, Rishiganga, Betwa, Hanuman Ganga, Chambal, Sindh and Ken.